TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ## CPU Usage Disparity

 This metric is required to convince the owners of the VM to downsize their _large_ VMs.
-It’s very common for owners to refuse sizing it down even though utilization is low, because they have already paid for it or cost is not an issue.
+It's very common for owners to refuse sizing it down even though utilization is low, because they have already paid for it or cost is not an issue.

-Let’s use an example.
+Let's use an example.
 This VM has 104 vCPU.
 In the last 90 days, its utilization is consistently low.
 The Usage (%) counter never touches 40%.
 Demand is only marginally higher.
 Idle (%) is consistently ~20%.

 ![Oversized VM](2.2.2-fig-37.png)

 All the key performance counters such as Guest OS CPU Run Queue are low.

 Obviously the VM does not need 104 vCPU.
 How to convince the owner if he is not interested in refund?
 The only angle left is performance.
-But then we’re faced with the following:
+But then we're faced with the following:

 1. CPU Run Queue inside the Guest OS is low.
 Decreasing CPU will in fact increase it, which is worse for performance.
 1. CPU Context Switch is high from time to time.
 1. CPU Co-Stop is very low (max of 0.006% in the last 90 days).
 Decreasing CPU may or may not make it lower.
-Regardless, it’s irrelevant.
+Regardless, it's irrelevant.
 Same goes with VM Wait and Swap Wait.
 1. CPU Ready is very low (max of 0.14% in the last 90 days).

 The only hope we have here to convince VM owner is to give insight on how the 104 vCPU are used.
 There are 2 ends of the spectrum:

 1. In 1 extreme end, all 104 are balanced.
 All are running at that low 20%.
 This triggers an interesting discussion on why the application is unable to even consume a single vCPU.
 Is this inefficiency the reason why the app vendor is asking for so many vCPU?
-Commercially, it’s wasting a lot of software license.
+Commercially, it's wasting a lot of software license.
 1. Unbalanced.
 Some are saturated, while others are not.
     1. The Peak among vCPU metric will capture if any of them is saturated.
 This is good insight.
     1. The Min among vCPU is not useful as there is bound to be 1 vCPU among 104 that is running near 0%.